kasappeal/nerdquotes/README.md

 *Alberto Casero*

 -------

-> My Next Code is the only one that matter...
-Just Keep Coding!
+> The Next Code is the only one that matters...
+Keep Coding!

-*Henry Jhonnie Coder*
+*Jhonnie Coder*

 -------